Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 6. Mountain Pose (Tadasana)

-Mountain Pose might look like one of the most simple beginner’s yoga poses, however it offers a world of advantages if you’re trying to get a stronger body through yoga.
+This simple position might look like a basic yoga pose, however it offers a world of advantages if you’re trying to get a sturdier body.

-Regular practice can help you build strength throughout your legs, from your ankles to your thighs.
+Regular practice can build strength throughout your legs, from your ankles to your thighs.

-Trusted yogi Travis Eliot in his book A Journey into Yin Yoga highlights the value of the Mountain Pose series, encouraging those practicing to take each stage slowly to allow you to feel the full rewards of the pose.
+Travis Eliot in his book A Journey into Yin Yoga encourages those practicing to take each stage slowly to allow you to feel the full rewards.

-Learn how to get the most from your Mountain Pose:
+Learn how to get the most from this exercise by watching the instructional video below:

 YouTube video